-I present here a monstrous counter-example for sparse linear solvers which operate only on an input sparse matrix.
+I present here a deliberately unpleasant family for sparse linear solvers that operate only on an input sparse matrix.
 This counter-example is closely related to the nightmare matrices of a previous post, but with a key strengthening: the matrices I present here will be symmetric and positive definite (“SPD” for short).
 In my prior post I relied on indefiniteness of the matrix to make iterative solutions a non-viable “shortcut” around direct methods.
 It remained an open question to me whether the expander symbolic structure of a nightmare matrix could even admit an SPD formulation that remains difficult to solve.

 I will describe the construction, give numerical results confirming the above properties, and then I’ll give some mitigations a sparse solver library could potentially adopt to overcome my construction although I suspect the approach here could be strengthened to make this prohibitively expensive.